 Abstract

-Some actors in conflicts, and most nonstate actors which are inherently the weker side of an asymmetric conflict with a state, chose to deploy Offsetting Strategy of Offset the adversary advantages and exploit its vulnerability.
-The article analyze a counter strategic for an actor to cope its adversary's offset strategy, defining as Ofsseting the Offset strategy (OTOS).
-OTOS defined as strategy adopted by side A in a conflict in order to offset the offset efforts that side B has adopted to prevent side A from actualizing its power.
+Some actors in conflicts, including most non-state actors, which are inherently the weaker side in an asymmetric conflict with a state, have chosen to deploy an offsetting strategy to offset the adversary’s advantages and exploit its vulnerability.
+The article analyzes a counter-strategy for an actor to cope with its adversary’s offset strategy, termed an “Offsetting the Offset Strategy” (OTOS).
+OTOS is defined as a strategy adopted by side A in a conflict in order to offset the offset efforts that side B has adopted to prevent side A from actualizing its power.
 OTOS reflects systemic planning and management of the state’s efforts to build and exert power in order to prevent, or at least minimize, the possibility of the enemy exploiting the state’s weaknesses to offset its advantages.
-By exploring the Israeli strategy towards Hamas in the May 2021 crisis in Gaza Strip, this strategy is widely illustrated and analyzed.
-Although OTOS has some significant advantages, it is also suffers of few crucial problematic repercussions that must be considers by policy makers.
+By exploring the Israeli strategy towards Hamas in the May 2021 crisis in Gaza Strip, this article illustrates and analyzes the strategy.
+Although OTOS has some significant advantages, it also suffers a few crucial problematic repercussions that policymakers must take into account.

 Key words